Winter weather procedures in District 58

 1. Will students have a “snow day” or an e-learning day during bad weather?

-If schools cannot be open due to inclement weather, District 58 will have the option to declare an emergency day (also known as “snow day”) or an e-learning day.
-The Board of Education has approved an e-learning plan that allows District 58 to use e-learning days in lieu of emergency days.
-As communicated previously, because of construction plans this summer and the need to maximize that time for construction, it is more likely that District 58 will prioritize an e-learning day in lieu of an emergency day (“snow day”).
-An e-learning day does not need to be made up in June.
-However, students, are required to participate in e-learning from home in order to earn credit for the school day.
-If District 58 uses a traditional emergency day, that day will need to be made up in June.
-This is the same process that was used last year but is a departure from the process used the prior year when District 58 planned for most inclement weather days to be traditional emergency days.
+If schools cannot be open due to bad weather, District 58 will have the option to use an e-learning day or an emergency day (also known as a “snow day”).
+The Board of Education has approved an e-learning plan that allows District 58 to use e-learning days instead of emergency days.
+As communicated previously, because of construction plans this summer and the need to maximize that time for construction, it is more likely that District 58 will use an e-learning day instead of an emergency day (“snow day”).
+An e-learning day does not need to be made up at the end of the school year in May.
+However, students are required to participate in e-learning from home in order to earn credit for the school day.
+If District 58 uses a traditional emergency day, that day will need to be made up in May.

 All school closure communications will specify whether the District will use an emergency day or an e-learning day.
 After declaring an e-learning day, families would receive additional communication regarding how to access instruction.
 All elementary students (including morning preschoolers) would begin their day by logging into a Google meet virtual session with their teacher at 8:30 a.m.
 Middle schoolers would similarly log into their advisory period/class at 8:30 a.m.